The S4Nut Framework: How the Irish Aid ICSP Programme is Combatting Malnutrition in Uganda - GOAL Global Skip to content

 Using the Good Agronomic Practices (GAP) training she received from GOAL, Florence implemented proper planting techniques, which improved her crop yields significantly.

-“I used to scatter the beans randomly, but now I follow the recommended guidelines, and the results are remarkable,” says Lucy.
+“I used to scatter the beans randomly, but now I follow the recommended guidelines, and the results are remarkable,” says Florence.
 “The proper spacing makes weeding easier, and my crops are healthier than ever.”

 Lucy Aloyo, a 45-year-old farmer also echoes this sentiment.
 She was initially sceptical but saw quick results with the orange-flesh sweet potatoes she planted.
 “The potatoes matured in just two and a half months, which is much faster than the usual four months.
 Given the unpredictable weather, this is a lifesaver.
 I now have enough to eat and preserve for the dry season,” she shares, highlighting how these potatoes have boosted her household’s food security and nutrition.